deeplearning4j/deeplearning4j/quickstart.md

           <version>${deeplearning4j.version}</version>
       </dependency>

-Install from Source (YOU DO NOT HAVE TO DO THIS IF YOU ARE JUST USING THE SOFTWARE FROM MAVEN CENTRAL OR THE DOWNLOADS)
+Install From Source
 ==============================

+YOU DON'T HAVE TO DO THIS IF YOU'RE JUST USING THE SOFTWARE FROM MAVEN CENTRAL OR THE DOWNLOADS.

 1. Download [Maven](http://maven.apache.org/download.cgi) and set it up in your path.
-2. Run setup.sh on unix and setup.bat on windows
+2. Run setup.sh on Unix and setup.bat on Windows